ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 In a twist of fate, The DAO's split function had a time delay, meaning that The DAO Hacker would be unable to fully extract their loot until about a month after the initial attack took place, assuming that nothing prevented them from doing so in the meantime.
 This provided a window of opportunity for the Ethereum community to fight back against the Hacker and make DAO Token Holders whole, which became the primary focus for many.

-There were several options were on the table, but the main debate centered around whether or not it was acceptable to implement a "Hard Fork" that would violate the principles of "Build Unstoppable Applications"; should Ethereum stop the unstoppable?
-For many, this was unthinkable, but others saw it as necessary to undo a major injustice that threaterened the future of the Ethereum project.
+There were several options were on the table, but the main debate centered around whether or not it was acceptable to implement a "Hard Fork" who's sole purpose would be to violate the promise of "Build Unstoppable Applications"; would Ethereum stop the unstoppable?
+For many, this was unthinkable, but others saw it as necessary to undo a major injustice that threaterened the future of the entire network.

 ### Robin Hood and His Merry Men